Mimonsi/CS2-VehicleController/README.md

 - Vanilla Rebalance (Every vehicle has optimized values, electric cars have high acceleration, lower top speed, vans and trucks are slow, etc.)
 - True Realism (like Vanilla Rebalance, but all speeds are halved, because the game uses double speed for vehicles)
 - Double Time (like Vanilla Rebalance, but all speeds are doubled.
 Suitable for big maps!)

-### Planned Features
-- Add Vehicle Selection to service buildings

-### Suggested Features
-- Add Packs like in Vehicle Variation Packs

-### TODO:
-- Add Dropdown to choose class to edit
-    - Selected class will be edited by the values below (Acceleration, Speed, Braking)
-    - Changed settings can be saved under a name to a file